ed1d1a8d/personal-website/content/about/index.md

 title: About this site
 ---

-TODO: This about page.
-- Comment on where theme is from (zen).
+This site is built using Hugo
+and its style is adapted from [XMin](https://archive.is/wip/zUOOu).

+The site is served off of Github Pages.
+You can find its git repo [here](https://github.com/ed1d1a8d/long-site/).